 Before starting to feed, larvae, or caterpillars as they are commonly known, disperse throughout the forest in a behavior called ballooning.
 The larva climbs to the top of the tree on which it hatched, and dangles in the air on a silk thread.
 When a breeze catches the larva, the thread breaks and it is carried on the wind for up to 150 yards.

 Once the larva has finished ballooning, it begins to feed.
 It will eat for five to six weeks depending on its sex.
 Females feed for an extra week to put on the fat necessary to produce eggs.
 About once a week the larva will grow too large for its exoskeleton and it will molt.
 The leftover exoskeletons can aggravate allergies in some people.
 The molts separate the larval period into five or six stages, called instars.
 Early in larval development, instars one through three, larvae feed during the day.
 Once they reach the fourth instar, however, they start to feed at night and climb down to hide under rough bark or in leaf litter during the day, possibly to avoid being eaten by birds.
-Gypsy moth larvae take on their characteristic look with the blue and red dots down their back at about the end of the first instar.
+The larvae of the spongy moth take on their characteristic look with the blue and red dots down their back at about the end of the first instar.
 Before that they look quite black.
 About 90% of the leaves consumed by a larva will be eaten in the last two instars.
 This is the reason it sometimes seems like trees are defoliated overnight!

 Photo Credit: Bill McNee, Wisconsin Department of Natural Resources